 If you grew up watching Rugrats or The Wild Thornberrys, both cartoons are created by Gábor Csupo, who’s also the director of Terabithia.

 Jess & Leslie’s chemistry felt natural, indicating there’s no early romance to shove it down anybody’s throat.
 Alright movie, you win this round!

 Opening Credits begins with Jess’ creative drawings coming to life.

 Zooey Deschanel sings “Ooh Child.”
 Whenever I hear or think of that song, I can picture Star-Lord from Guardians Of The Galaxy, challenging a stranger to a dance off.
 Zooey herself, is also a talented singer.

 Leslie’s offscreen death, was surprisingly effective.
 Jess mourning over the death of his new friend, is quite a tearjerker.
 He feels guilty on losing Leslie for not inviting her to his teacher’s trip to an art museum.
-I could’ve given this pro a massive amount of Bonus Points, if the marketing team didn’t lie to me.
+I could’ve given this pro a massive amount of Bonus Points, if the marketing team didn’t lie to me over the trailer.